telus/tds-core/README.md

 It's a holistic platform that integrates documentation, guidelines and design management that serves as single source for digital design guidelines, code patterns and UI elements.

+TDS is intended for use by TELUS employees and approved vendors.

 TDS component usage, documentation & examples: <http://tds.telus.com>

 ## Table of Contents

 * [Getting Started](guide/getting-started/getting-started.md)